Azure/azure-sdk/docs/policies/reviewprocess.md

 For the initial discussion of a new library or large feature work, it is encouraged that the following things be proposed or provided by the owners of the client library:

-1. A listing of 3-5 champion scenarios relevant to the developer.
-These must identify the critical scenarios that the majority of developers will experience.
-For each champion scenario, a link to a code sample in the repo must be provided.
-It is expected that these champion scenarios are optimized for, ensuring succinct, intuitive, and productive developer experiences are possible for each.
+1. Code samples added to the repo for key scenarios relevant to the developer.
+They should be added to the library's sample folder ([example](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples)) These must demonstrate how to use API functions that the majority of developers will use ([example](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md)).
+It is expected that these samples are optimized for, ensuring succinct, intuitive, and productive developer experiences are possible for each.
 2. Link to the service documentation/specification.
 3. Link to the service REST APIs, if applicable/available.